Slow Cooker Enchilada Soup

 Slow Cooker Spicy Kielbasa Cabbage Soup

 I prefer to brown most meats before adding them to the slow cooker.
 It adds a bit of texture and color and better flavor, in my opinion.
 But you don’t have to brown the kielbasa for this slow cooker spicy kielbasa cabbage soup first.
+No matter how you do the sausage, the broth is going to make it taste great.

 Don’t let the ‘spicy’ part of the recipe name scare you.
 For us, at least, this soup did not come out overly spicy at all.
 The flavors mellow a bit as the soup cooks throughout the day.
 But one man’s mellow might be another man’s spicy.